Tween

-While Springs are perfect for fluid, physics-driven interactions, sometimes you need an animation to take exactly a specific amount of time, or follow a highly specific easing curve.
+Springs suit physics-driven interactions, but sometimes you need an animation to take a specific amount of time, or follow a specific easing curve.

-Traditional Roblox development relies on TweenService to handle this.
-However, imperative Tween:Play() and Tween:Cancel() calls don't mix well with a declarative UI framework.
-Flux provides a completely reactive wrapper around tweens, allowing you to bind them directly to your UI properties just like standard Values.
+Roblox handles this with TweenService, but imperative Tween:Play() and Tween:Cancel() calls don't mix well with a declarative UI library.
+Flux provides a reactive tweening primitive that reuses Roblox's easing curves, so you can bind it directly to your UI properties like a standard Signal.

 Basic Usage